TylerGriggs/Sunrise_Smart_Light/README.md

 # Sunrise Smart Light
 Arduino WIFI Clock to animate LEDs with the sunrise.
-Based off the NTP Client sketch provided by Arduino, and using the Dusk2Dawn library - modified to run on ESP12E.
+Based off the [NTP Client](https://www.arduino.cc/en/Tutorial/LibraryExamples/Wifi101UdpNTPClient) sketch provided by Arduino, and using the [Dusk2Dawn library](https://github.com/dmkishi/Dusk2Dawn), modified to run on an ESP-12E.

 ![A 3D -printed rendering of the Sunrise Smart Light on a table at the beach during a sunrise.](https://github.com/TylerGriggs/Sunrise_Smart_Light/blob/main/SunriseSmartLight1.jpg?raw=true)